connexcs/docs/docs/customer/customer.md

 3. Press **`Save`** button.

 !!! tip "DID Billing"
-    Recommended to set customers to a Package rather than using the Cost and Retail functions
+    For DID billing (found at Customer > DID > Edit DID> Billing), it is recommended to set customers to a Package rather than using the Cost and Retail functions

 ### Call Detail Record (CDR)